-Deferred Inflows of Resources and Deferred Outflows of Resources: Deferred outflows of resources represent a consumption of net position that applies to a future period(s).
-Deferred inflows of resources represent an acquisition of net position that applies to a future period(s).
-These amounts will not be recognized as expense or revenue until the applicable period.
-TARC's activities are related to recognition of changes in its defined benefit plans' net pension liability that will be amortized in future periods.
+Deferred Outflows of Resources and Deferred Inflows of Resources: These deferred amounts represent a consumption(outflow) or acquisition (inflow) of net position that applies to a future period(s).
+TARC's activities are related to recognition of changes in its defined benefit plans' net pension liability that will be amortized to expense in future periods.